akherbst2/TicTacToe/README.md

 # TicTacToe
 Creates a database of gameboards, plays thousands of trial games against itself, then plays you.
+(Python)